 Earlier this year, Everlaw CEO AJ Shankar and Jon Kerry-Tyerman, VP of Business Development and longtime Adjunct Professor of Law at the University of San Francisco, co-authored an ediscovery chapter in an upcoming legal informatics textbook.
-The book is due next year and over the next twelve weeks, we’ll share with you the ediscovery content in the book.
+Over the next twelve weeks, we’ll share with you the ediscovery content in the book.
 (Download the full ebook here!)

 In this series, we’ll cover the ediscovery basics, including the history of the Electronic Discovery Reference Model (or “EDRM”), core technical ediscovery concepts, the technologies powering ediscovery (encryption, machine learning, transcoding, etc.), as well as the future of ediscovery.
 You can also get the ebook in full here.

 Let’s start today with the models and frameworks that brought us the EDRM.

 EDRM Models and Frameworks

 In nearly any field, there are noble attempts to capture and distill the complexity of the work involved into models, frameworks, templates, guides, or other generalizable representations.
 While these efforts are never without flaws—as, more or less by definition, something short of the whole truth— they are nonetheless useful approximations.
 When used correctly, they create common ground for discussion, analysis, and, ultimately, improvement of the underlying processes.